mehdee81/Identity-recognition-from-the-iris/README.md

 # Identity Recognition from the Iris

 This project is about artificial identity recognition from the iris.
 I trained three Siamese CNN(Convolutional neural network) with PyTorch.
-Here are the accuracies of the models:

-- Model 1: Low accuracy
-- Model 2: 0.57 accuracy
-- Model 3: 0.91 accuracy

 ## Dataset Source
 You can access the dataset source with this [link: [mmu-iris-dataset]](https://www.kaggle.com/datasets/naureenmohammad/mmu-iris-dataset).